 It is important to note that you will only have two years from the date of separation to file an application to the court for property orders or consent orders if you are in a de facto relationship.
 The deadline if you are married is twelve months from the date of your divorce order.
 For more information on options available to you such as Binding Financial Agreements and consent orders please click here.If you would like to know more about rights in a de-facto relationship, please click here

 Parenting – Assisted Parenting and Surrogacy

 Queensland and Federal governments recognise both parents irrespective of their sex.
 If a child is born through a formal assisted reproductive technology procedure such as in vitro fertilisation or intrauterine insemination the non-birth parent can be identified as the parent of the child.
 In this instance, they will be listed on the birth certificate as ‘Parent’.
 In most cases of this type, whether or not the donor is known they do not have to be listed on the child’s birth certificate.

 If you are in a male same sex relationship there are options for parenting.
 The most common one is to have an altruistic surrogacy arrangement.
 An altruistic surrogacy arrangement is one where a woman gives birth to a child for another couple and is not paid any money.
 In this situation, both fathers can be listed on the birth certificate as the parents.
 It is important to note that is currently illegal to particulate in a commercial surrogacy agreement and pay the woman carrying the child.

 As of November 2016 same sex parent adoption is legal in Queensland.
-In addition to this, LGBTI individual and same sex stepparent adoption are now legal.
-Now, adoption by same sex couples is legally available in all jurisdictions of Australian except for Northern Territory and South Australia.
+In addition to this, LGBTI individual and same sex stepparent adoptions are now legal.
+Now, adoption by same sex couples is legally available in all jurisdictions of Australia except for Northern Territory and South Australia.
 Our expert family lawyers are able to assist you with your application process and ensuring you comply with all relevant laws.